ZoeLawson/mcc_tools_tech/Week06-LightweightMarkup/Homework/ChaputHW/ChaputLightweight_markup.md

 1. Plan for it to suck.
 If you expect the worse and it happens, hey, you were prepared!
 If it doesn't happen, hey, bonus!
 1. Celebrate St. Patrick's Day.
 It really doesn't matter a bit if you're Irish.
 Have you ever met a person with a drop of Irish blood who didn't want to share a drink with someone else?
 Well, not their drink, but drink at the same time as you.
 Either way, it's a fun day to celebrate.
 1. Plant something in a cup and put it on your window sill.
-Something growing equals hope which is hard to come by in March.*
+Something growing equals hope which is hard to come by in March.[^note]

-   *This can be a double bonus if it's something to eat in the summer!
+[^note]:  This can be a double bonus if it's something to eat in the summer!

 ### *Seriously though...*